bosmoment/PineTime-apps/README.md

 - A fork of the Android [GadgetBridge] application is available with basic support for this RIOT PineTime application.

+- By default the watchdog timer is running with a 5 second timeout.
+Every second the controller will kick the watchdog timer to reset the timeout, unless the button is pressed.
+A long press of the button will effectively cause a watchdog timer reset of the system.

 ## Planned features

 - Device side Bluetooth key code confirmation (Only the host verifies the